-Every time we make a telephone or Skype call, we create a "techno-cultural wormhole" through space and time between two minds.
+Every time we make a telephone or Skype call, we create a "techno-cultural wormhole" through space and time between minds.
 Today, our "embodied mind" can roam Mars and even traverse intergalactic space outside our solar system.
-Philosophers of mind Andy Clark, who formulated the Extended Mind Hypothesis, together with David Chalmers, also known for the Hard Problem of Consciousness, propose that mental states, such as beliefs and memories, can also be located "externally", as extension of mind.
+Philosophers of mind Andy Clark, who formulated the Extended Mind Hypothesis, together with David Chalmers, also known for the Hard Problem of Consciousness, propose that mental states, such as beliefs and memories, can also be located "externally," as extension of mind.

-Our collective, technologically extended mind represents the noosphere, or global superorganism, consisting of the interconnected totality of all sentient beings, and a higher level of consciousness possessed by it.
-This mindspace insinuates a future where boxes, wires, keyboards, and crude mechanisms will disappear from sight while our technologies keep on minituarizing and blending with us and our aesthetically pleasing environments, when imagination instantly materializes, and a world is rendered at the speed of thought, when everything links with everything else, and matter becomes mind.
+Our collective, technologically extended mind represents the Noosphere, or a cognitive layer of the planet, consisting of the interconnected totality of all sentient beings, and a higher level of consciousness possessed by it.
+This mind-space insinuates a future where boxes, wires, keyboards, and crude mechanisms will disappear from sight while our technologies keep on miniaturizing and blending with us and our aesthetically pleasing environments, when imagination instantly materializes, and a world is rendered at the speed of thought, when everything links with everything else, and matter becomes mind.

 Tags: self-transcendence, transcendence, neuroscience, collective intelligence, sentience, extended phenotype, artificial intelligence, consciousness, exocortex, Andy Clark, David Chalmers, Extended Mind Hypothesis, Hard Problem of Consciousness, wetware, mindware, ontological design, conscious experience, noosphere, superintelligence, singularity, mind uploading, the Syntellect emergence, technological singularity, Intelligence Supernova,, transcendentalism, neo-transcendentalism

-*Image Credit: NASA, Shutterstock
+*Image Credit: Shutterstock, NASA